Differentially Private Federated Clustering over Non-IID Data: Introduction

-Despite the recent rapid progress of FL, substantial attention has been given to supervised learning and the problem of unsupervised learning, especially data clustering, is under-investigated in FL \cite{wang2021clustering}.
-Clustering in the FL setting, called federated clustering (FedC), aims to obtain a partition of data points distributed over massive clients based on a global similarity measure while keeping them on respective clients.
+Despite the recent rapid progress of FL, substantial attention has been given to supervised learning, whereas the problem of federated unsupervised learning, especially data clustering, has not yet been investigated comprehensively in FL community~\cite{wang2021clustering}.
+Clustering in the FL setting, called federated clustering (FedC), aims to partition data samples distributed over massive clients based on a global similarity measure while keeping them on respective clients.
 As clustering is one of most suitable missions for ML and has a great deal of applications, the FedC and its implementation is believed to be in impending need.
 On the other hand, recent years have witnessed an incessant springing up of FedC applications, which again motivates research efforts in this direction.
 For example, in e-commerce applications, FedC is widely used to group the online customers of multiple institutions with sensitive features, such as personal details, purchase orders, and bank transaction records, to identify their specific interests for precise service recommendation~\cite{stallmann2022towards,kolluri2021private}.
-FedC has also found numerous and successful applications in clustering FL clients to improve supervised FL~\cite{li2022secure}.
-Examples include seeking the most representative clients by FedC as active ones in each round to boost the algorithm convergence~\cite{fraboni2021clustered}, and applying cluster-wise model personalization after FedC to account for data heterogeneity \cite{Dennis21a,ma2022convergence}.
+Note that, FedC is quite different from clustered federated learning approaches~\cite{ghosh2019robust,Sattler20}, which, instead of data clustering, are concerned with clusters of clients such that each cluster comes up with a local model to be uploaded to the PS in order to reduce the communication cost of supervised FL systems~\cite{fraboni2021clustered,Dennis21a,ma2022convergence}.